alkampfergit/personal-blog/codewrecks/content/post/security/accessing-office-365-imap-with-oauth2.md

 > I've literally spent more than half a day looking for a complete example, then I decided to reimplement the whole process

+Here you have all the resources I've published.

-The complete example can be found in [GitHub at this address](https://github.com/alkampfergit/DotNetCoreOauth2)
+- The complete example can be found in [GitHub at this address](https://github.com/alkampfergit/DotNetCoreOauth2)

-Microsoft has [an article that describe everything](https://docs.microsoft.com/en-us/exchange/client-developer/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth) it is a good article but it lacks a complete example, and some parts need in my opinion a slightly more detailed explanation.
+- I've done a first video for interactive flow [https://youtu.be/Q660AYVZM0Y](https://youtu.be/Q660AYVZM0Y)
+- I've done a second video for NON INTERACTIVE flow with Client Credential Grant Flow [https://youtu.be/bMYA-146dmM](https://youtu.be/bMYA-146dmM)

 # First scenario